 Lawrence is the published author of two novels and over a dozen children’s picture and chapter books.
 He attended Bennington College, receiving a BA in Creative Writing, then went on to attend New York University Tisch School of the Arts, where he received an MFA in Dramatic Writing.

-Laura Fontaine, Manager, Assessment Program
+Laura Fontaine, Manager, Audit & Assessment Programs

 As Program Manager at Verité, Laura helps to oversee Verité’s audit and assessment work with a variety of clients, serves as an editor and analyst on reports and deliverables, and assists in the development and compilation of tools, databases, and legal reviews that allow Verité to best serve its clients.